-So, it seems the best way to select the thresholds is to set T{Cos} not too high, so it does not limit the transformations that could be mined, and to use a low value of T{MI} to make sure the algorithm selects a fair number of possible transformations.
+In general, it seems the best way to select the thresholds is to set T{Cos} such that it does not limit the transformations that could be mined, and to use a low value of T{MI} to make sure the algorithm selects a fair number of possible transformations.
 For this reason, in our record linkage results below we use the transformations mined with T{Cos} of 0.65 and T{MI} of 0.025.
 These threshold yield a large number of transformations with good metrics, and should therefore be useful to aid the record linkage.
 As we show below, even though these low thresholds yield some noisy transformations, these do not affect the record linkage results.

-For our record linkage experiments, we use a copy of the HFM record linkage system (Minton et al. 2005) to which we supply the mined transformations.
+For our record linkage experiments, we use a copy of the HFM record linkage system [9] to which we supply the mined transformations.
 However, unlike in that paper, due to implementation issues we could not use Support Vector Machines to make the record level match decisions.
-Instead, we use J48 decision trees.
+Instead, we use C4.5 decision trees [13].
 We compare HFM using our mined special transformations along with its usual transformations (Equals, Levenshtein distance, Prefix, Suffix, Concatenation, Abbreviation and Missing) to HFM using just its usual transformations alone, without our mined transformations.
 We also compare using the full set of mined transformations to the set of user-pruned transformations.

 To do the pruning, we remove all transformations that are incorrect.
 In the Cars domain, we removed only 1 transformation out of 8, "wagon \rightarrow sedan."
 For the Restaurants domain we prune 6 out of the 26 mined transformations.
 These often come from the address field and seem to be specific to certain record pairs only, suggesting that they slip in under the T{MI} threshold.
 For example, we prune "2nd at 10th st. \rightarrow second."
 Lastly, in the BFT domain we prune the most transformations, 28 out of 40.
-Nine of these 28 are the case described in Section 2, where hotel names and locations are similar, but the star ratings are not, producing transformations such as "3 \rightarrow 4 \cup 2 \cup 2.5."
+Nine of these 28 are the case described in Section 2, where hotel names and locations are similar, but the star ratings are not, producing transformations such as "3" $\rightarrow 4^ \cup 2^ \cup 2.5^$."
 A similar case occurs 13 times, where a rare area and star rating are the same but the hotel name is not, resulting in transformations such as "Marriott \rightarrow Coronado Del Hotel."

-The record linkage results are shown in Table 3.
-For the record linkage setting, we follow most record linkage papers (Bilenko & Mooney 2003; Minton et al. 2005), and use 2 fold cross validation.
+The record linkage results are shown in Table 5.
+For the record linkage setting, we follow most record linkage papers [2, 9] and use 2 fold cross validation.
 This means we label 50% of the data for training and test on the remaining 50%.
 We do this across 10 trials and present the average values.